State/National Beef Production Facts

 Nebraska Ag Facts

-- Nebraska's ten leading commodities (in order) for cash receipts are cattle and calves, corn, soybeans, hogs, wheat, chicken eggs, dairy products, hay, dry beans and potatoes, which represent 98% of the state's total farm receipts.
+- Nebraska's ten leading commodities (in order) for cash receipts are cattle and calves, corn, soybeans, hogs, wheat, dairy products, hay, chicken eggs, dry beans and sugar beets, which represent 98% of the state's total farm receipts.

-- Every dollar in ag exports generates $1.31 in economic activities such as transportation, financing, warehousing and production.
-Nebraska’s $5.3 billion in ag exports translate into nearly $7 billion in additional economic activity.
+- Every dollar in ag exports generates $1.29 in economic activities such as transportation, financing, warehousing and production.
+Nebraska’s $7.3 billion in ag exports translate into $9.4 billion in additional economic activity.

-- The Nebraska livestock industry accounted for 49% of the state's total agricultural cash receipts in 2010.
-Livestock or poultry operations were found on 50% of Nebraska farms.
+- Livestock or poultry operations are found on 50% of Nebraska farms.